SteeltoeOSS/Samples/Security/src/AspDotNet4/CloudFoundrySingleSignon/README-SSO.md

 ### Create a Service Instance

-In order to bind SSO configuration information to our application, create a service instance: `cf create-service p-identity auth mySSOService`
+In order to bind SSO configuration information to our application, create a service instance: `cf create-service p-identity auth myOAuthService`

 ### Execute Script to Configure new User and Group